-- Night sweats, shaking or chills
+- Night sweats, shaking, or chills

 However, older adults may not experience any of these symptoms when they have a UTI, which can make identifying the infection difficult.
-This is due to the fact that seniors have weakened immune systems that aren’t able to respond to the bacterial infection as effectively.
+This is due to the fact that seniors have weakened immune systems that aren’t able to respond to bacterial infections as effectively.
 The symptoms mentioned above are actually signs that the immune system is working to fight the infection off.